GELLIFY/acme-app/README.md

 #### Deploy script

-I've included a Bash script which does the following:
+I've included a Bash script **THAT NEEDS ADJUSTMENTS** which does the following:

 - Installs all the necessary packages for your server
 - Installs Docker, Docker Compose, and Nginx